Janny Scott: Biographer

 On first learning about Barack Obama's mother, Scott felt that the usual representation of her as a "white woman from Kansas" an oversimplification and missed an extraordinary life story.
-In 2008 she took a leave from The Times to write a fuller story.
+In 2008, she took a leave from The Times to write a fuller story.
 The resulting 200 interviews over two and a half years led to the publication of A Singular Woman: The Untold Story of Barack Obama's Mother.
 The book was a bestseller, runner-up for the 2012 PEN/Jacqueline Bograd Weld Award for Biography, and one of Time Magazine's top ten of nonfiction books for 2011.

 Her second book, The Beneficiary: Fortune, Misfortune and the Story of My Father looked at the world that shaped her father and "explored the weight of inheritance, the tenacity of addiction, and the power of buried secrets."
 Her father wrote diaries for over 40 years; Scott inherited these when he died of alcoholic cirrhosis in 2005.
 She lays bare her family history of suicide, generations of alcoholism, extramarital affairs, absent parents and her own father's struggle with alcoholism and depression; What tied it all together was a collection of grandiose houses that were "completely impractical."
-Scott feels her father was trapped by the "emotional heft" of his inheritance.
+Scott felt her father was trapped by the "emotional heft" of his inheritance.
 She is saddened by her father's only feeble attempts to deal with alcohol and depression; and, his lack of forthrightness in discussing these problems with the family.
 She is less saddened by his infidelity, which was common in the family.
 She notes that fidelity in a long marriage is not for everybody; she views infidelity not as a character flaw, but as a character fact.
 The book was a New York Times notable book of 2019 and was on NPR's best books of 2019 list.